salyu9/Untitled.ConfigDataBuilder/README.md

 - Custom Type Assemblies: Config data can contain custom types from user scripts.
 To use custom types, add the names of the assemblies that contains these types at here.
 See #Usage for more details about custom types.

 - Importing assemblies: Extra assemblies that the compiled assembly should reference.
-Custom type assemblies should also be included here.
+Custom type assemblies will be auto imported.

 ## Usage